ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 {: important}

 For vCenter Server instances with vSAN:
-* If you are adding ESXi servers to clusters provisioned after 23 August 2023, the servers are provisioned with mirrored M.2 drives.
+* If you are adding ESXi servers to clusters provisioned after 24 August 2023, the servers are provisioned with mirrored M.2 boot drives.
-* If you are adding ESXi servers to clusters provisioned before 23 August 2023, the servers are provisioned with mirrored M.2 drives only if you select a new bare metal server configuration.
+* If you are adding ESXi servers to clusters provisioned before 24 August 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.

+For vCenter Server instances with NFS storage:
+* If you are adding ESXi servers to clusters provisioned after 18 October 2023, the servers are provisioned with mirrored M.2 boot drives.
+* If you are adding ESXi servers to clusters provisioned before 18 October 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.

 ## Procedure to add ESXi servers to vCenter Server instances
 {: #vc_addingservers-procedure}